CodeDesign2763/ACDG/README.md

 The **ACDG.jar** file is located in the **bin** directory.
 All output files will be placed in the **output** directory.

 ![Screenshot](./descr/result.png)

+### Quick compilation and creation of a jar file

+Quick code compilation and JAR file creation without installing dependencies for debugging purposes:

+	ant build_debug

 ### CLI reference